-- iPath S&P 500 VIX Short-Term Futures ETN (VXX): The first VIX ETN to hit the market, VXX has become a popular option for short-term investors seeking out volatility exposure.
-Though VXX has seen some big jumps this year and can be an efficient component of more sophisticated strategies, it has faced some stiff headwinds in the form of contango as well.
-VXX has lost over 65% on the year, while the change in the spot VIX in 2010 has been minimal.
+- iPath S&P 500 VIX Short-Term Futures ETN (VXX ): The first VIX ETN to hit the market, VXX has become a popular option for short-term investors seeking out volatility exposure.
+Though VXX has seen some big jumps throughout its lifetime, it can be an efficient component of more sophisticated strategies.
+VXX may, however, face some stiff headwinds in the form of contango.

-- VIX Short-Term ETN (VIIX): This VelocityShares fund is set up very similarly to that of VXX.
+- VIX Short-Term ETN (VIIX ): This VelocityShares fund is set up very similarly to that of VXX.
 VIIX, however tracks a slightly different index, as it is linked to the S&P 500 VIX Short-Term Futures Index Excess Return (the iPath product is linked to the total return version of the same index).
-The ETN is a recent addition, having debuted in late November.

 Mid-Term VIX ETNs

 These ETNs offer investors the opportunity to invest in contracts that are several months out, as opposed to the first and second month futures that are offered by short-term VIX funds.
-As a result, mid-term VIX ETNs are generally less sensitive to changes in the spot VIX, but also less vulnerable to the impact of contango in futures markets [see also VelocityShares Debuts Its Lineup Of VIX ETNs].
+As a result, mid-term VIX ETNs are generally less sensitive to changes in the spot VIX, but also less vulnerable to the impact of contango in futures markets.

-- VIX Medium-Term ETN (VIIZ): VIIZ is another VelocityShares fund that launched at the end of November.
-The fund will track the mid-term version of the same index as VIIX, giving investors another option besides the iPath ETN for exposure to mid-term volatility exposure.
+- VIX Medium-Term ETN (VIIZ ): VIIZ is another VelocityShares fund, which tracks the mid-term version of the same index as VIIX, giving investors another option besides the iPath ETN for exposure to mid-term volatility exposure.

 Leveraged VIX ETNs

 Just as there are ETFs offering leveraged exposure to many popular stock and bond indexes, it is now possible for investors to establish amplified daily exposure to VIX-related indexes.
-By adding leverage to an asset class that often shows big price swings, the result is an extremely volatile security.
-Currently, there are three leveraged VIX ETNs available:
+By adding leverage to an asset class that often shows big price swings, the result is an extremely volatile security:

 Inverse VIX ETNs